Hera User Guide

 $ module load R

-R has many contributed packages that can be added to standard R. CRAN, the global repository of open-source packages that extend the capabiltiies of R, has a complete list of R packages as well as the packages for download.
+R has many contributed packages that can be added to standard R. CRAN, the global repository of open-source packages that extend the capabilities of R, has a complete list of R packages as well as the packages for download.

 Due to access restrictions from Hera to the CRAN repository, you may need to download an R package to your local workstation first, then copy it to your space on Hera to install the package as detailed below.